Patlabor: The Movie: Plot

 Gotoh discreetly gets clearance from the TMPD leadership to destroy the Ark as Shige tries to dig up more evidence of Hoba's guilt to justify the operation.
-Kanuka Clancy returns from the US to help in the raid.
-Division II attaches flotation bags to their vehicles and head out to the Ark.
+Kanuka Clancy returns from New York City to help in the raid.
+Division II attaches flotation devices to their vehicles and head out to the Ark by sea.
 Malfunctioning HOS-equipped Labors engage the team as soon as they land on the Ark.
-Ingram pilots Noa and Ohta, plus Kanuka in a hijacked AV-X0 TYPE-0 police Labor prototype, buys time for Hiromi, Asuma and Shinshi to break into the control room and activate the Ark's self-destruct sequence.
+Ingram pilots Noa and Ohta, plus Kanuka in a hijacked new AV-X0 TYPE-0 police Labor prototype, buys time for Hiromi, Asuma and Shinshi to break into the control room and activate the Ark's self-destruct sequence.
 However, Kanuka loses control over the TYPE-0 in the chaos because it runs on HOS as well.
-Trapped by the TYPE-0 in one of the last remaining ledges, Noa climbs out of her damaged Ingram and fires her shotgun into the Labor’s S-RAM system to finally shut it down.
+Trapped by the TYPE-0 in one of the last remaining ledges, Noa climbs out of her damaged Ingram and fires her shotgun into the TYPE-0's S-RAM system to finally shut it down.
 With the successful destruction of the Ark, SV2 sends helicopters to rescue the team.

 Development

 The Biblical references in the movie were due to Oshii being inspired by Noa's name's similarity to Noah, and he reused some concepts from his cancelled Lupin the Third movie as a result, with the ark being the equivalent of the cancelled film's tower of Babel.
 The plotline involving the architect and mastermind having committed suicide before the start of the story was also taken from the cancelled film.

 Oshii also wanted to reuse part of the cancelled film's ending, but was stopped by other staff members such as Izubuchi.
-He would later go on to use that ending for the live action film THE NEXT GENERATION Patlabor: Shuto Kessen.
+He would later go on to use that ending for the live action film The Next Generation Patlabor: Shuto Kessen.